 LG UNVEILS WORLD'S FIRST BENDABLE 5K2K GAMING MONITOR, WINNER OF THREE AWARDS AT CES 2025

-To ensure maximum gaming immersion, all UltraGear GX9 series models feature curved display panels employing LG’s advanced WOLED technology.
-These screens offer high brightness, true blacks, stunning colors and optimized curvature; a combination that brings games to life and draws users deeper into the exhilarating action of their favorite titles.
-Certified for low blue light emissions, the GX9 series provides a more comfortable experience, reducing eye strain during extended gaming sessions.
-In addition, LG’s Anti-Glare & Low Reflection (AGLR) coating minimizes screen reflections and glare, making it easier for gamers to see everything that’s happening on screen, even in brighter rooms.
+For gaming immersion, all UltraGear GX9 series models feature curved display panels employing LG WOLED technology.
+These screens offer high brightness, true blacks, stunning colours and optimised curvature; a combination that helps bring games to life and draws users into the exhilarating action of their favourite titles.
+Certified for low blue light emissions, the GX9 series aims to provide a more comfortable experience, reducing eye strain during extended gaming sessions.
+In addition, LG Anti-Glare & Low Reflection (AGLR) coating minimises screen reflections and glare, making it easier for gamers to see everything that’s happening on screen, even in brighter rooms.

 The 45GX990A and 45GX950A are 45-inch, 21:9 gaming monitors featuring ultra-high 5K2K resolution (5,120 x 2,160) – a first for OLED monitors.1 Their 21:9 aspect ratio offers a more immersive gaming experience than standard 16:9 displays, while maintaining better content compatibility than 32:9 monitors.
 With generous screen real estate, these monitors are a great choice not only for gaming but for various different uses.

-Both products feature LG’s second-generation Dual-Mode, offering customizable aspect ratios (21:9 or 16:9) and picture sizes (39-, 34-, or 27-inches) with one-touch switching between preset screen-resolution and refresh-rate combos.
-With eight configurations, users can personalize their gaming setups to suit their preferences or adapt to different game genres, including FPS, RPG, MOBA and racing simulators.
+Both monitors feature second-generation LG Dual-Mode, offering customisable aspect ratios (21:9 or 16:9) and picture sizes (39-, 34-, or 27-inches) with one-touch switching between preset screen-resolution and refresh-rate combos.
+With eight configurations, users can personalise their gaming setups to suit their preferences or adapt to different game genres, including FPS, RPG, MOBA and racing simulators.

 The World’s First 45-Inch 5K2K OLED Gaming Monitor with 800R Curvature and DisplayPort 2.1